Getting started

 Key:

-, Text, Value: Type the name of the file that you just uploaded.
-To upload multiple files, add additionalfilename
+filename, Text, Value: Type the name of the file that you just uploaded.
+To upload multiple files, add additionalfilenameentries after this one, one entry per additional file to upload.
+Make sure the order of thesefilenameentries matches the order of theinput_filesentries, respectively. -

 Key:

-entries after this one, one entry per additional file to upload.
-Make sure the order of thesetype
+type, Text, Value:<local-file-media-type>To upload multiple files, add additionaltypeentries after this one, one entry per additional file to upload.
+Make sure the order of thesetypeentries matches the order of theinput_filesentries, respectively.

 Key: